 - neglects to make a back-up copy of an important file.

-In addition to the users, different physical factors threaten the safety of the computer and its storage units, CDs and DVDs, USB sticks and other hardware.
+In addition to the users, different physical factors threaten the safety of the computer and its storage units, USB memory sticks and other hardware.
 Many of the physical factors are as dangerous as the human ones; a fault in a storage device, for example, can cause problems with reading the file or, in the worst case, can destroy the whole file.

 The following list contains practices that can improve the safety with respect to physical threats: